Best Of17 min read

 Zoho Crm

-Zoho CRM is the one that always surprises people.
-On paper it looks like a budget alternative — the kind of thing you settle for when you can't afford the "real" tools.
-In practice, you get a feature set that rivals platforms costing three times as much.
-It's particularly strong if you're already using other Zoho products (Books, Desk, Campaigns) because the ecosystem integration actually works well together without a lot of fiddling.
+Zoho CRM always surprises people.
+On paper, it looks like a budget alternative — the thing you settle for when you can't afford the "real" tools.
+In practice?
+You get a feature set rivaling platforms that cost three times as much.
+It's particularly strong if you're already using other Zoho products (Books, Desk, Campaigns) because the ecosystem integration actually works without a lot of fiddling.

-Here's my honest hot take: Zoho CRM is underrated to a borderline embarrassing degree.
+Here's my honest take: Zoho CRM is underrated to an almost embarrassing degree.
 The UI isn't the prettiest, and the learning curve is real.
-But if you've got a bit of patience in the setup phase, Zoho CRM delivers enormous value — and I think a lot of people dismiss it too quickly because HubSpot has better marketing about itself.
+But if you've got patience in the setup phase, Zoho delivers enormous value.
+A lot of people dismiss it too quickly because HubSpot just has better marketing about itself.

 Key Features: